AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 </div>

 * If you only want to see the top 10 graph with the highest average, check the Show top 10 largest box.

+* To produce this type of performance graphs for a local O2 execution, follow the instructions [here](#producing-performance-graphs-for-a-local-o2-execution).

 * Whenever a wagon configuration is changed, if there are enabled wagons (including wagons that depend on it), then the test is automatically reset and a new test is launched.
 However, if the enabled wagon was already composed in a train, the train will run with the wagons and dataset configuration of the time at which the train was created.